michael-bambha/protisplice/README.md

 >chr2_acceptor_-_67890_68010
 GCTAGCTAGCTA...

+>chr1_exon_+_153773248_153773267
+CAGTGGGCTCTGACAGTGAC
 ```

 Header format: `>{seqid}_{junction_type}_{strand}_{start}_{end}`

 For decoy sequences, the `junction_type` will be either
 `intron`, `exon`, or `intergenic`.

+## Performance Considerations

+- FASTA files are indexed automatically for efficient random access
+- Memory usage scales with the number of transcripts and extracted sequences
+- Large genomes (>3GB) may require substantial RAM for optimal performance

 ## License